pingcap/docs-cn/production-deployment-using-tiup.md

         `tidb-community-server-${version}-linux-amd64.tar.gz` is an independent offline environment package.

+3. Customize the offline mirror, or adjust the contents of an existing offline  mirror.

+    If you want to adjust an existing offline mirror (such as adding a new version of a component), take the following steps:

+    1. When pulling an offline mirror, you can get an incomplete offline mirror by specifying specific information via parameters, such as the component and version information.
+For example, you can pull an offline mirror that includes only the offline mirror of TiUP v1.5.2 and TiUP Cluster v1.5.2 by running the following command:

+        {{< copyable "shell-regular" >}}

+        ```bash
+        tiup mirror clone tiup-custom-mirror-v1.5.2 --tiup v1.5.2 --cluster v1.5.2
+        ```

+        If you only need the components for a particular platform, you can specify them using the `--os`  or `--arch` parameters.

+    2. Refer to the step 2 of "Pull the mirror using TiUP", and send this incomplete offline mirror to the control machine in the isolated environment.

+    3. Check the path of the current offline mirror on the control machine in the isolated environment.
+If your TiUP tool is of a recent version, you can get the current mirror address by running the following command:

+        {{< copyable "shell-regular" >}}

+        ```bash
+        tiup mirror show
+        ```

+        If the output of the above command indicates that the `show` command does not exist, you might be using an older version of TiUP.
+In this case, you can get the current mirror address from `$HOME/.tiup/tiup.toml`.
+Record this mirror address.
+In the following steps, `${base_mirror}` is used to refer to this address.

+    4. Merge an incomplete offline mirror into an existing offline mirror:

+        First, copy the `keys` directory in the current offline mirror to the `$HOME/.tiup` directory:

+        {{< copyable "shell-regular" >}}

+        ```bash
+        cp -r ${base_mirror}/keys $HOME/.tiup/
+        ```

+        Then use the TiUP command to merge the incomplete offline mirror into the mirror in use:

+        {{< copyable "shell-regular" >}}

+        ```bash
+        tiup mirror merge tiup-custom-mirror-v1.5.2
+        ```

+    5. When the above steps are completed, check the result by running the `tiup list` command.
+In this document's example, the outputs of both `tiup list tiup` and `tiup list cluster` show that the corresponding components of `v1.5.2` are available.

 #### Step 2: Deploy the offline TiUP component

 After sending the package to the control machine of the target cluster, install the TiUP component by running the following commands: